 Filecoin EVM runtime

-The FVM contains an Ethereum Virtual Machine (EVM) runtime, allowing Ethereum and Solidity developers to run their contracts on the FVM with little to no modifications.
-This page details what exactly this EVM compatibility means, and any other information that Ethereum developers may need to build applications on the FVM.
+This page details what exactly EVM compatibility means for the FVM, and any other information that Ethereum developers may need to build applications on Filecoin.

 The Ethereum Virtual Machine is an execution environment initially designed, built for, and run on the Ethereum blockchain.
 The EVM was revolutionary because, for the first time, any arbitrary code could be deployed to and run on a blockchain.
 This code inherited all the decentralized properties of the Ethereum blockchain.
 Before the EVM, a new blockchain had to be created with custom logic and then bootstrapped with validators every time a new type of decentralized application needed to be built.